gregv12/fluxtion-server/docs/overview/event-sources-overview.md

 - Agent event source (in‑agent):

-    - Runs on the same single‑threaded loop as your handler.
+    - Runs on a single‑threaded event loop managed by mongoose-server.
     - No cross‑thread handoff; lowest overhead and deterministic ordering with the rest of the agent’s work.
     - Best for in‑memory feeds, synthetic/replay sources, or sources that can be polled cooperatively.
     - Cons: the agent must perform I/O or polling, which can increase duty‑cycle time if reads block.
 Use non‑blocking